Give feedback on your units

-Giving your teaching staff regular feedback is quick, confidential and a great opportunity to help us enhance your learning experience.
+Find out how to give your teaching staff feedback.
+Giving feedback is confidential and a great opportunity to help us enhance your learning experience.

 When to provide feedback

-Providing feedback midway through a unit is incredibly helpful.
-Feedback allows teaching staff to reflect on the way they are delivering the content and gives you a chance to reflect on what you have learned so far and how you have learned it.
+It also allows you to reflect on what you have learned so far and how you have learned it.

-Your responses will help us to shape the structure and content of that unit for the future.
+Your responses help us shape the structure and content of that unit for the future.

 How to provide feedback

-Please take the time to share your thoughts and ideas in a courteous and thoughtful manner.
-Feedback that is respectful, constructive, and fair will have the most impact.
+Feedback that is respectful, constructive, and fair has the most impact.

 • Be descriptive.
 “The book by Jones was confusing, and I didn’t think it related well to the course material.
 More specifically, we were asked to read chapters 5, 8, and 11, but those were not mentioned in the lecture.”